Sedatekinci4/SedatP/ArrayManupilation/README.md

-This program is for manupilating the array for a couple ways.
-I will add new features and new manipulaton types later on.
+This is a program for manupilating the array in a couple ways.

-For now it only makes rotating and reversing.
+- print
+- reverse
+- rotate left once
+- rotate left n times
+- rotate right once
+- rotate right n times

 You can see all features in use below.